foreclosedgaybar/foreclosedgaybar.github.io/README.md

 --------------
 --------------
 -Note for Scrolling:
-📚Oldest at the bottom 📚/ 📚Newest at the top 📚
+vvvvvvvv📚Oldest at the bottom 📚/ 📚Newest at the top 📚 vvvvv

 ----------------
 --------